Nikon D5600 vs Sony RX100 IV

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5600 and the Sony RX100 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.